Spread betting vs CFD trading

 With spread betting, you choose a financial instrument you want to trade, and you speculate on whether the price of the instrument is going to increase in value or decrease.

-This can be done through a variety of financial instruments, such as forex, stocks, indices, and commodities.
+This can be done through various financial instruments, such as forex, stocks, indices, and commodities.
 With spread betting, you can speculate on both rising and falling markets.

-You place a bet through a stake, which is a pound per point of movement in the price of the financial instrument.
+You place a bet through a stake, which is a pound per point of movement in the financial instrument's price.

 If your chosen asset moves in your favour, you profit.
-You calculate your profits by taking the number of points the market moved in your favour multiplied by your original stake amount.
+You calculate your profits by taking the number of points the market moved in your favour, multiplied by your original stake amount.
+Your losses will be calculated in the same way if the trade were to move against you.

-Spread betting, as mentioned above, is a leveraged product, which means both profits and losses are magnified, and sometimes, losses can outdo your initial margin deposit.
+Lastly, as mentioned above, spread betting is traded on margin with leverage, which means both profits and losses are magnified, and sometimes, losses can outdo your initial margin deposit.

 How does CFD trading work?